 We thank Pearson Global for their support in funding this research study.

 During the question and answer session following the presentation at W4A, we learned of work in China to develop a national web accessibility standard, which is based on WCAG 2.0; but material in English on this standard is at the time of writing seems to be scarce.
-If and when we find any, we’ll provide a link to it.

 - Australian Human Rights Commission 2010.
 World Wide Web Access: DDA Guidance Notes Version 4.0.

 - G3ict 2013.
 CRPD 2013 ICT Accessibility Progress Report.

 - Henry, S. 2012.
 Developing Text Customisation Functionality Requirements of PDF Reader and Other User Agents.
 Proceedings of Computers Helping People with Special Needs.
 Vol. Part I. Springer-Verlag, Berlin, Heidelberg, 602–609.